geometry-labs/workflow_demo/README.md

 ## Parallelization Demo Limitations / Future Work

 The parallelized version ([src/rcpp_nested_loops_parallel.cpp](src/rcpp_nested_loops_parallel.cpp)) is included to showcase the workflow.
-The toy function is quite lightweight, so the impact of paralellization is not particularly dramatic.
+The toy function is quite lightweight, so the impact of parallelization is not particularly dramatic.

 For simplicity, the demo implementation uses as many threads as possible, while dividing the number of rows evenly.
 In